qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ![Monitoring RAM](../../images/qix-service/monitoring_ram.png)

 ### Summary of memory management

-The following points are important to consider when it comes to memory management:

 * The QIX Engine caches all result sets as long as there is RAM available for allocation.